 Teachers are the very essence of a school.
-If school leaders want high quality programs with substance and measurable results, they need look no further than investing in the development of their faculty and staff.
+If school leaders want high-quality programs with substance and measurable results, they need to look no further than investing in their faculty and staff.
 The Return on Investment (ROI) for competitive compensation packages and personalized quality professional development for teachers is significant.

-For example, investment might include more funds toward technology for teachers.
-“In fact, providing appropriate technology may arguably be among the most cost-effective ways to increase teacher effectiveness and satisfaction” (Gene Frost, Learning from the Best: Growing Greatness in the Christian School).
-In addition, where faculty and staff paychecks are higher, so are levels of student achievement.
+For example, where faculty and staff paychecks are higher, so are levels of student achievement.
 Teacher compensation makes a difference in:

 - faculty engagement

 Well-compensated teachers have higher levels of confidence and trust in their school leader and are self-motivated and often self-monitoring to a greater degree regarding their impact on students.